Waist vs Waste: What’s the Difference? | Belekar Sir’s Academy

 • Most jeans are labeled by waist size and inseam.

-You’ll also see “waist” in terms like waistline, waistband, or high-waisted—all of which describe something related to that middle portion of the body.
+You’ll also see “waist” in terms like waistline, waistband, or high-waisted—all describing something related to that middle portion of the body.

 What Is “Waste”?